wayism/org/content/ontology/_index.md

 ---
 title: "Wayist Ontology"
-description: "Understanding the architecture of existence through ancient wisdom"
+description: "Understanding the architecture of existence and self through ancient wisdom"
 weight: 10
 ---